'The Crown' Season 4's Princess Diana Scenes Already Look Spot-On

 Netflix announced in July 2018 that the show cast Josh O'Connor in the role of Prince Charles.
 O'Connor's statement to Netflix hinted at his character's trajectory throughout the next two seasons.
 "Seasons 3 and 4 will follow some of the most turbulent events in the Prince of Wales's life and our national story and I'm excited to be bringing to life the man in the midst of it all," he said.

-With Season 3 officially due to drop in 2019, Season 4 will likely premiere the year after—just like Season 1 aired in 2016 and Season 2 in 2017.
+With Season 3 officially due to drop on November 17, 2019, Season 4 will likely premiere the year after—just like Season 1 aired in 2016 and Season 2 in 2017.
+Historically, seasons of The Crown have debuted in November or December, which could mean that the fourth season may hit Netflix toward the end of 2020.

-Netflix's chief content officer revealed in 2016 that Peter Morgan pitched the series for a total of 60 hours.
+Netflix's chief content officer previously revealed in 2016 that Morgan pitched the series for a total of 60 hours.
 "The idea is to do this over six decades, in six seasons presumably, and make the whole show over eight to 10 years," he said, per The Hollywood Reporter.
-That means we could get a series finale somewhere around 2026.
-This also means we'll get one more complete recasting before the show ends its run.

 Images have begun to spread online showing Corrin and O'Connor shooting scenes for Season 4, where they appear to be recreating moments from Charles and Diana's royal tour of Australia in 1983.
 One shot with Diana in a breezy white dress and Charles in a khaki ensemble references the duo's visit to Ayers Rock in March 1983, while another scene of the princess wearing bright pink recreates a walkabout she had in Perth in April that year.